ashwatthaphatak/Robotics-RL/src/particle-filter-ros2/README.md

 ros2 launch particle-filter-ros2 particle_filter.launch
 ```

 Gazebo and RViz will also automatically launch, as well as some helper nodes for the necessary TF transforms and robot odometry.
-To visualize the particles, you can add a `PoseArray` display to the RViz window to visualize the particles you generate.
+To visualize the particles, add a `PoseArray` display that subscribes to `/pf_particle_cloud`; this topic only carries the particle filter's PoseArray and avoids conflicts with Nav2's `/particle_cloud`.
 You can also visualize the position of the robot by adding a `Pose` or `Odometry` display to the RViz window.
 You can also visualize the map by adding a `Map` display to the RViz window.
 Search the RViz documentation to learn more about `PoseArray`, `Map`, and `Odometry`.

+### Motion and Sensor Model Nodes

+Launch `ros2 launch particle-filter-ros2 models.launch.py` to run the standalone motion and sensor model nodes (RViz starts automatically; disable it with `start_rviz:=false` if you only need the nodes).
+The motion model now:

+- Initializes deterministically from the `motion.yaml` parameters (defaults now match the TurtleBot3 house spawn at `(-2.0, -0.5, 0.0)` or any `/initialpose` message published from RViz).
+- Publishes its predicted pose on `/motion_model/pose` so you can confirm it tracks teleop motion.
+- Listens for `/sensor_model/correction` messages (published by the sensor model) and blends them into its internal state using the configurable `correction_gain`.

+The sensor model consumes `/scan`, evaluates the likelihood field, and also publishes corrections on `/sensor_model/correction` (PoseWithCovarianceStamped) derived from the current map→robot transform.
+It additionally streams the per-beam hit locations on `/sensor_model/beam_endpoints` (PoseArray) so you can visualize the scatter of laser endpoints across the map and confirm the likelihood field boundaries are active.
+This lets the motion model incorporate measurement updates immediately and gives you visual feedback that the sensor data is constraining the pose.

 # Displaying map on RVIZ